 - SNRI (Serotonin and Norepinephrine Reuptake Inhibitors)

-The neurotransmitters (messenger that carries signals between nerve cells and the brain) Serotonin and Norepinephrine are known to affect mood.
-It is believed that SNRIs help treat depression by keeping up the levels of these two messengers in the brain.
+The neurotransmitters (messenger that carries signals between nerve cells and the brain), Serotonin, and Norepinephrine are known to affect mood.
+It is believed that SNRIs help treats depression by keeping up the levels of these two messengers in the brain.
 They do this by stopping Serotonin and Norepinephrine from going back into the cell, thus higher levels of serotonin and norepinephrine in the brain.
 Examples of SNRIs include venlafaxine and duloxetine.

 - TCA (Tricyclic Antidepressants)

 These work by increasing the levels of serotonin and norepinephrine in the brain by blocking the reuptake by the cells that release them.
 TCAs also affect other messengers like histamine, which can lead to some side effects.
 Examples of TCAs include amitriptyline, nortriptyline, imipramine, doxepin.”

 What are the common side effects of taking antidepressants?

 Unfortunately, some individuals who take antidepressants may experience side effects.
 These side effects vary from person to person and depend on the type of medication you take.
 Below are some of the common side effects associated with SSRIs, SNRIs, and TCAs.